keshann93/angular-user-search-github/README.md

 Run `npm run build | ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## GH-PAGES

+GH-Pages is included, set the repository attribute to the relevant repository, and change the build command with base href.
+Then exceute `npm run deploy`

 ## Further help